How Much Is Six Figures? Real Pay, Taxes, and What It Actually Feels Like

 How to Make a Six-Figure Salary with Limited Skills

 First, identify and maximize your current skills.
 What are your best skills?
 What have you always excelled at through past employment, school, or volunteer experience?
-Many people with limited skills can create unique opportunities by taking advantage of their current skills.
+Many people with limited skills can create unique opportunities by leveraging their current skills.
 For example, if you are a master organizer, you could start an online organizing business.
 You could start your own freelance business if you’re an excellent writer.
 If you have a skill set that lends itself to a product or service in an untapped industry, you could launch a business around that.

 Fourth, network with those in your field and those who could benefit from your services or products.
 By building relationships with the right people, potential opportunities can become available.
 Get involved in networking events and join online groups that target your area of influence.